Please rotate your device

 2002 – Building Envelope Repair

-The building envelope restoration at the Nelson-Atkins Museum of Art involved detailed cleaning and tuckpointing of the stone façade, membrane and green roofing replacement, and entrance steps renovation.
-The exterior stone cladding was cleaned with a low-pressure warm water wash mixture, along with selective tuckpointing and epoxy-injected crack repairs; anti-microbial cleaning formulas were also applied in selected locations.
-The formula for the tuckpointing mortar was referenced from original construction drawings and laboratory testing to replicate the original material both for appearance and structural/material compatibility.
+Restoration efforts for the Nelson-Atkins Museum of Art help ensure this beloved cultural destination continues to thrive in the Kansas City community for decades to come.
+BNIM worked on the building envelope repair and restoration of the existing historic building, involving detailed cleaning and tuckpointing of the stone façade, membrane and green roofing replacement, and the entrance steps renovation.
+The exterior stone cladding was cleaned with a low-pressure warm water wash mixture, along with selective tuckpointing and epoxy-injected crack repairs.
+The formula for the tuckpointing mortar was referenced from original construction drawings and laboratory testing to carefully replicate the original material both for appearance and structural/material compatibility.
 Certain locations also required removal, repair, and re-setting of stone panels.

 2005 – Entry Plaza + Parking Garage